20.12M: A SHORT STORY COLLECTION OF A LIFE LIVED AS A ROAD ALLOWANCE MÉTIS

 Slip cast porcelain mug with underglaze image of Louis Riel.
 This mug was designed and made by local Métis potter, Lindsay Gowler.
 Available in Small (roughly 10 oz) Medium (12-14oz and Large (14-16 oz).

-Cultural Lindsay Gowler 12 oz Handmade Porcelain Louis Riel Mug
+Lindsay Gowler 12 oz Handmade Porcelain Louis Riel Mug

 Artist: Lisa Berry